carnival-data/carnival/docs/graph-model.md

     ),
 }
 ```
-- When this model is instanted in the graph, a singleton vertex will be created for `COLLIE_CLASS` and `CLASS_OF_ALL_DOGS` with a `Base.EX.IS_SUBCLASS_OF` relationship between them.
+- When this model is instantiated in the graph, a singleton vertex will be created for `COLLIE_CLASS` and `CLASS_OF_ALL_DOGS` with a `Base.EX.IS_SUBCLASS_OF` relationship between them.

 There is no special handling of "class" vertices beyond what is described here.
-Representing a class structure in a graph is useful for computation and searching.
-Given the above graph model, it woudl be straightforward to find all the shiba inus and collies even though their vertex labels do not denote that they are both dogs.
+Representing a class structure in a graph can be useful for computation and searching.
+Given the above graph model, it would be straightforward to find all the shiba inus and collies even though their vertex labels do not denote that they are both dogs.

-## Instances
+### Instance Vertices
 The `instanceOf` property of a vertex definition can be used to declare the class of an instance vertex.

 ```groovy